BND Hamburger Icon

 Including Apple Pay as a payment option may result in lower swipe fees because of the measures Apple takes to secure transactions.

-Some transactions may incur higher transaction fees if they fail to meet the criteria to qualify for lower rates.
+Some transactions may incur higher transaction fees if they fail to meet the criteria for lower rates.
 Follow these tips to reduce or eliminate interchange fees:

 • Don’t accept credit cards.
 The only way to completely eliminate interchange fees is to only accept cash or checks.

 • Encourage customers to use debit cards.
-Debit cards charge lower interchange fees than credit cards.
+The interchange fees for debit cards are lower than those for credit cards.

 • Use an address verification service (AVS).
 AVS reduces the risk of fraud.
-If your processor knows you’re checking customers’ IDs, you may get charged lower fees.
-Visa and Mastercard also offer lower interchange rates for merchants who conduct an AVS check on credit card transactions.
+If your processor knows you’re checking customers’ IDs, your fees may be lower.
+Visa and Mastercard offer lower interchange rates for merchants that conduct AVS checks on credit card transactions.

 • Settle transactions as soon as possible.
 The longer it takes to settle transactions after authorization, the higher the interchange rate.

 • Include customer service information in transactions.
-Providing as much information as possible on customers’ statements will reduce the amount of chargebacks.
-This way, the consumer will easily recognize the transaction.
+Providing as much information as possible on customers’ statements will reduce charge-backs because customers will easily recognize transactions.

 • Use swipe transactions instead of manual entry.
-If you require customers to present cards in person instead of over the phone, you’ll lower your total interchange fee costs.
+If you require customers to present cards in person instead of over the phone, you’ll lower your total interchange fees.

 If you really want to avoid interchange fees, there’s only one way to do it: Don’t accept credit or debit cards.
-Depending on your industry, not accepting credit cards can hurt your bottom line even more than the fees.
+However, not accepting credit cards can hurt your bottom line even more than the fees.

 author image